 It should be no surprise to anyone reading this that we currently live in an ‘outrage culture’ (also known as a ‘call-out culture’).
 According to that bastion of cultural wisdom, Urban Dictionary, outrage culture is: “When people play the victim card and bend over backwards to be as offended as possible when they really aren't....
 Continue Reading →

 Dearly beloved, We are gathered here to celebrate the union of Grant Jacob Rost and Liza Suzanne Braatz.
 Now, as many of you well know, the story of Grant and Liza is a story as old as time.
 Their's is a classic love story of boy meets girls and- well, actually that’s not quite true....
 Continue Reading →

-I have a fairly successful video on YouTube called Giant African Bullfrogs eating everything in sight.
+Check out my podcast on the Ethics of feeding mice to Giant African Bullfrogs I have a fairly successful video on YouTube called Giant African Bullfrogs eating everything in sight.
 What started off as a fun project to watch my frogs grow and eat has grown completely out of hand.
-The views started off slow but after 6 months or so they came pouring in by the thousands.
-I’m...
+The views started off slow...
 Continue Reading →

 For those who like my posts but aren’t aware that I have another blog just for book reviews, here’s a sample.